The daily routine of a Headhunter might just go like this…

 Wake.
 Look outside to verify cloud cover.
 If sunny, sleep for as long as you want.
 If not, rollover and sleep until 10am.

 10am.
 Get out of bed.
-Make coffee.
+Make Bailey’s Latte.
 Stare outside for 31 minutes dreaming of sipping trout.

 11am.
 Clean fly line.
-Tie 3 CDC Cripples and 2 Black ply posted ones too.
-Pour last cup of Joe.
+Tie 3 CDC Cripples and 2 Black poly-posted ones too.
+Pour final cup of Joe.